This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Useful Tips

 A USB flash drive is more than a place to store files.
-There are tons of fun things you can do with it, as demonstrated in this article from Gizmodo that shows you 10 cool ways to use a flash drive such as speeding up your computer, applying for a job, or making new connections, etc.
+There are tons of fun things you can do with it, as demonstrated in this article from Gizmodo that shows you 10 cool ways to use a flash drive, such as speeding up your computer, applying for a job, making new connections, etc.

 Nevertheless, Apple also curated a list of commonly asked questions about connecting USB devices to a Mac.

-If you’re out of luck when it comes to USB-A ports, Apple has you covered with their USB-C to USB-A dongle (see on Amazon).
-This means you’ll be able to use any standard flash drives you have because the new USB-C port on your computer will be converted to the legacy version for a perfect fit.
+This means you’ll be able to use any standard flash drives because the new USB-C port on your computer will be converted to the legacy version for a perfect fit.

 Buying a Flash Drive for MacBook: What to Consider